ploomber/soopervisor/doc/tutorials/aws-batch.rst

 Configure S3 client
 -------------------

-Now, we must configure a client to upload all generated artifacts to S3.
+We must configure a client to upload all generated artifacts to S3.
 To obtain such credentials, you may use the AWS console, ensure you give read and write S3 access.
 You may also create an S3 bucket or use one you already have.